 potential neighboring services and their interference levels

-ASA CIS could be accessed by the ANC through the reference point R10.
-The ANC may have a local copy in the local memory and is periodically synchronized with CIS.
+The spectrum information is propagated through the reference point R10 between ANC and CIS.
+The ANC may have a local copy of the information, that is periodically synchronized with CIS.

 Use Cases

-Access network infrastructure
+Access network initialization

-In the basic network deployment model, an access network operator manages and operates the access network with the configuration parameters retrieved through the NMS of access network operator.
+When the access network is powered up, the network elements receive their configurations from the ANC, which receives infrastructure and basic operational configuration values from the Network Management Service and other operational parameters for shared resources from the Coordination and Information Service.